openPupil/Open-PupilEXT/README.md

 ----

-The described changes to the Pylon library in this section can be skipped, as we included in the updated CMakelists.txt the following code for macOS:
+The described changes to the Pylon library in this section can be skipped, as we included in the updated CMakelists.txt the following code for MacOS:

 ```cmake
 set(PYLON_INCLUDE_DIR ${PYLON_INCLUDE_DIR} "/Library/Frameworks/pylon.framework/Headers")